Ninise/NoteReminder/README.md

 # NoteReminder
+Android app.
 NoteReminder it is app for creating notes and provides an opportunity to make a note of reminder.